Major General Arthur J. Logan, Director

 At U. S. Pacific Command (PACOM), he served as the senior adviser for military support to civil authorities operations and for Reserve and National Guard affairs.
 During his PACOM assignment, he participated in a variety of disaster relief operations and exercises, including the 2004 Asian Tsunami, United Nations Peacekeeping/HADR exercises in Indonesia, Malaysia, Thailand, Philippines and Mongolia, and trilateral disaster exercises involving the U. S., Korea, and Japan.

-In 2014, Miyagi served as the State Coordinating Officer (SCO) for two Presidentially Declared disasters (Tropical Storm Iselle and the Puna Lava event).
+During the period from 2014 to 2016, Miyagi served as the State Coordinating Officer (SCO) for three Presidentially Declared disasters (Tropical Storm Iselle, Puna Lava Flow, and Iao Valley Flood).

 He has published two articles, one on military support operations during Hurricane Iniki and one on NATO equipment.